This is what they meant by the most terrible thing,

 No Problematics takes interest in the moral panic around contemporary ideas of good political character.
 In decentering expected narratives surrounding identity, No Problematics creates a new world for us to consider in the process.
 Exploring how phenomena with extremely complex geopolitical histories are abstracted and reduced to flattened articulations of identity and relationality, Viola Chen questions: to what ends and for the benefit of whom?
 Chen attempts an alternative method through hardship, refusing to pay its constellations of intimacy due respect, and instead embodies a language of resistance that spreads like fire across the page.

-15% of proceeds from pre-order sales will be donated to Afrique au Féminin
+15% of proceeds from pre-order sales were donated to Afrique au Féminin

 “These poems dilute and constrict memory.
 Longing, interrupted with pathos for that precise longing—the sting of peeling dead skin from a fresh wound.
 This collection swirls with nameless energies: geopolitical dissonance, the intimacies of coping, subterranean fantasies, melancholia without telos.
 Immersed in a poetics of exile and elegy, No Problematics saturates neurosis until it becomes as elusive and universal as money.
 ‘If you love Pornhub / then you’ll love Pornhub live,’ where all that is buried becomes at once fleshly, visceral.
 I am lured into Viola’s world the way I am lured toward cracks in a window where light drips through.”